ATimko/atimko.github.io/README.md

 * If there's still issues you can run the command `gem update --system` if RubyGems had updated

 * Another problem can be from not having the gem file not being located doing `sudo gem install jekyll` and `sudo gem install jekyll bundler` helps as well

+* Make sure the folder location is getting located/pointed to correctly